Deposit Beverage Container Program

 Extends the reverse vending machine rebate program and increases the financial incentives.
 Appropriates moneys to the counties to plan and operate county recycling programs.
 (HB574 HD2)

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
-The legislature finds that the deposit beverage container program has encouraged increased recycling of glass, plastic, and aluminum beverage containers in the State.
+The legislature finds that the deposit beverage container program has encouraged increased recycling of glass, plastic, and aluminum beverage containers in the state.
 However, the legislature finds that more could be done to make the recycling program easier and more accessible to the public, thereby encouraging yet more recycling of containers.
-The legislature finds that access to recycling facilities could be improved by increasing the number of redemption centers and reverse vending machines that are available to the public.
+The legislature also finds that access to recycling facilities may be improved by increasing the number of redemption centers and reverse vending machines that are available to the public.
 Currently, the department of health offers a rebate to qualified persons who install a reverse vending machine and maintain operations as a redemption center.
 However, this rebate program will expire on June 30, 2009.
-The legislature finds that recycling throughout the State may be increased by extending the reverse vending machine rebate program and increasing its financial incentives.
+The legislature further finds that recycling throughout the state may be increased by extending the reverse vending machine rebate program and increasing its financial incentives.
 Additionally, the legislature finds that each county has the potential to increase recycling by planning and operating its own recycling programs.

 Accordingly, the purpose of this Act is to:

 (1) Extend the reverse vending machine rebate program and increase the financial incentives offered by the program; and

 (2) Appropriate moneys to the counties to plan and operate county recycling programs.